Thermoplastic Starch (TPS) Melting Point: Mastering the Processing Window

 Amylose (Linear)

-Ideal for durable agricultural mulch films
+Promotes molecular orientation and tight crystalline packing.
+Ideal for durable agricultural mulch films.

 Amylopectin (Branched)

-Gelatinization and Phase Change
+Gelatinization & Phase Change

-Economic & Environmental Synergy
+Economic and Environmental Synergy

 finding the right polymer supplier?